xandeer/100-days-of-code/log.md

 1. Today, I read the illustrations carefully, so I really know results what should I give.
 2. If the results have contained an object, I should use `chai-json-equal` to assert them.

+## Day 12: January 15, 2017

+### Today's Progress

+1. Binary Agents.

+### Thoughts

+1. At first, think how to write codes, then code it.
+Finally, let the repeat statements to a function.